-When it comes time to getting life insurance while currently taking Aggrenox, we wish we had a simple answer for you, but we don’t.
+When it comes time to qualifying for a traditional term or whole life insurance while taking Aggrenox, we wish we had a simple answer for you, but we don’t.

 And this is because…

 Aggrenox is in a group of drugs called salicylates which is used to reduce the risk of stroke in people who have had blood clots and/or a “mini-stroke” (transient ischemic attack or TIA).

 Which means, knowing why you’ve been prescribed Aggrenox is really going to decide: